 Julia White has organized exhibitions on a variety of areas in Asian art including Chinese historical painting, Neolithic ceramics, and early gold jewelry, as well as Japanese woodblock prints and paintings and esoteric Buddhist art from Japan and the Himalayan region.
 Recent projects at BAMPFA include Beauty Revealed: Images of Women in Qing Dynasty Chinese Painting, organized with James Cahill; Flowers of the Four Seasons: Ten Centuries of Art from the Clark Center for Japanese Art and Culture; and Taking Refuge: Buddhist Art from the Land of White Clouds.
 White is currently researching the work of Chinese painter Chen Hongshou (1599–1652) in preparation for a major loan exhibition in 2017.
 Prior to coming to BAMPFA in 2006, White was associate curator of Asian art at the Denver Art Museum and curator of Asian art at the Honolulu Academy of Arts.
 She earned her BA in China regional studies from the University of Washington and her MA in art history from the University of California, Berkeley.
 Her graduate studies included language training at Taiwan National Normal University in Taipei and graduate research at Beijing University.

-Guest curator Jacquelynn Baas is currently working on an exhibition for BAMPFA entitled Berkeley Eye: Perspectives on the Collection (2016–17).
-Baas served as BAMPFA’s director from 1988 to 1999 and as interim director from 2007 to 2008.
-She has organized over thirty exhibitions, including The Independent Group: Postwar Britain and the Aesthetics of Plenty and Fluxus and the Essential Questions of Life (voted Best Show in a University Gallery by the International Association of Art Critics).
+Guest curator Jacquelynn Baas served as BAMPFA’s director from 1988 to 1999 and as interim director from 2007 to 2008.
+She has organized over thirty exhibitions, including The Independent Group: Postwar Britain and the Aesthetics of Plenty, Fluxus and the Essential Questions of Life (voted Best Show in a University Gallery by the International Association of Art Critics), and Berkeley Eye: Perspectives on the Collection (2016–17).
 She was founding director of the Hood Museum of Art at Dartmouth College.
 In 2000 Baas cofounded the arts consortium Awake: Art, Buddhism, and the Dimensions of Consciousness, which over the course of its five-year existence generated some fifty exhibitions, educational programs, artist residencies, and two books: Buddha Mind in Contemporary Art and Smile of the Buddha: Eastern Philosophy and Western Art from Monet to Today.

 As senior curator at BAMPFA from 1999 through 2007, Constance Lewallen organized many major exhibitions that toured nationally and internationally, including The Dream of the Audience: Theresa Hak Kyung Cha (1951–1982); Everything Matters: Paul Kos, a Retrospective; Ant Farm, 1968–1978 (with Steve Seid).
 As adjunct curator at BAMPFA she has curated A Rose Has No Teeth: Bruce Nauman in the 1960s and State of Mind: New California Art circa 1970 (with Karen Moss), BAMPFA’s contribution (with the Orange County Museum of Art) to the Getty’s Pacific Standard Time project.
 She is currently working on an exhibition of Conceptual art from the BAMPFA Collection, Mind over Matter, to be presented in 2016.